UNDERGRADUATE PROGRAM INFORMATION

 Invitations are sent to undergraduate majors in Psychology, Psychological Science, and Cognitive Sciences who meet the above criteria.

-If you have questions about Psi Chi, please contact Dr. Jenny Rinehart (advisor and associate professor of teaching) in the Department of Psychological Science at: rineharj@uci.edu.
+If you have questions about Psi Chi, please contact Dr. Jenny Rinehart (advisor and associate professor of teaching) in the Department of Psychology (formerly Psychological Science) in the School of Social Ecology at: rineharj@uci.edu.

 Psi Chi Website